SceneAK/gonzsale-kartul/docs/backend_doc.md

 - Refer to setup.sql for database design and field names accessed in controllers
 - Run Node Server/setups/secretKey.js to generate a secret key in console
 - Users with NULL passwords are considered guest users.
 They are users who have put their email for an order, but have yet to register.
+- AUTO INCREMENT for all of the fields because anything sensitive is locked behind an account.
+Who cares if people can see how many products are made in this website.
+Transaction proofs can only be accessed/retrieved via GetOrders, and that requires sign in.

 ## Modules
 ### Interactions